b0kch01/MachineLearning/README.md

 ```
 # The fit method helps our model learn. x and y represent the training set inputs and outputs, respectively.
 # An epoch is one whole iteration of feeding the whole dataset into the model.
-# This includes updating the weights and biases too.
+(Round trip)
 # VERBOSE is an optinal parameter that controls how much info we get.
-0 means we get not training log output in console.
+0 means no output in console whiel training
 model.fit(x=x, y=y, epochs=100, verbose=0)
 ```
 Of course, that was a bit of an exagerated explanation, but you get the idea.
 The code is beginner friendly, and it also helps me!